Azure-Samples/smartbulkcopy/README.md

 It can be used to efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.

+Smart Bulk Copy is also available as a Docker Image: https://hub.docker.com/repository/docker/yorek/smartbulkcopy

 ## How it works

 Smart Bulk Copy uses [Bulk Copy API](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy) with parallel tasks.
 A source table is split in partitions, and each partition is copied in parallel with others, up to a defined maximum, in order to use all the available network bandwidth and all the cloud or server resources available to minimize the load times.